 Property, plant and equipment is reviewed at each reporting date to determine whether there is any indication of impairment.
 Assets are first considered individually to determine whether there is any impairment related to specific assets due to factors such as technical obsolescence, declining market value, physical condition or salability within a reasonable timeframe.
-As a result of this exercise, the Company recorded an impairment loss at 31 December 2018 and 31 December 2017 of \$123 thousand and \$2.1 million, respectively on property, plant and equipment.
+As a result of this exercise, the Company recorded an impairment loss at 31 December 2019 and 31 December 2018 of \$0.2 million and \$0.1 million, respectively, on property, plant, and equipment.
+The revised carrying values are then included in the assessment of the recoverable value of the relevant cash generating unit to which the property, plant, and equipment relates.

-18. GOODWILL AND OTHER ASSET IMPAIRMENT CONSIDERATIONS
+16. GOODWILL AND OTHER ASSET IMPAIRMENT CONSIDERATIONS